Congratulations to our winners and nominees!

-It’s our 15th anniversary this year and we can’t think of a better way to mark the occasion by celebrating not just our achievements, but also some of the amazing work delivered by organisations and individuals around the world who are driving public engagement with climate change.
+It’s our 15th anniversary this year and we couldn’t think of a better way to mark the occasion than by celebrating not just our achievements, but also some of the amazing work delivered by people around the world who are driving public engagement with climate change.

-Our four award categories seek to champion climate communications work from around the world that helps us to share, understand, show and communicate climate change.
+Our four award categories championed climate communications work from around the world that helps us to share, understand, show and communicate climate change.

-The awards for Climate Change Public Engagement, Climate Communications Research and Climate Visuals Photography will each be assessed by an expert judging panel, and the winner of each of these categories will receive a £1000 cash prize.
+The awards for Climate Change Public Engagement, Climate Communications Research and Climate Visuals Photography were be assessed by an expert judging panel, and the winner of each of these categories received a £1000 cash prize.

-The award for Climate Change Communicator of the Year will be put to a public vote and the winner will gain the prestige of winning the people's vote.
+The award for Climate Change Communicator of the Year was put to a public vote and the winner gained the prestige of winning the people's vote.

 Climate Change Public Engagement Award

 Meaningful and lasting public engagement is key to tackling climate change.
 ‘Engagement’ is more than just informing people: it requires actively involving them.
-Everyone has a right to understand the causes, impacts and solutions of climate change.
 For society to achieve the changes required to tackle climate change, we need to understand climate change in terms of our own values, our own concerns and see ourselves in the story of collective change.

-For this award we are looking for projects that listen, start a conversation, empower, and enable people to talk and take action.
-We are particularly keen to hear about projects that have engaged new audiences, beyond the ‘usual suspects,’ in innovative ways.
-Projects should be able to demonstrate that they have generated a shift in attitudes and empowered ongoing engagement with climate change.
-We are open to any audience, media, scale and format.
+For this award we were looking for projects that listen, start a conversation, empower, and enable people to talk and take action.
+We were particularly keen to hear about projects that have engaged new audiences, beyond the ‘usual suspects,’ in innovative ways.
+Projects needed to demonstrate that they had generated a shift in attitudes and empowered ongoing engagement with climate change.

 Climate Communications Research Award